aloxe/huwindty/src/pages/documentation/search.md

 ### Pagefind block

 After the fallback, the main Pagefind search needs to be added.
-This is done bay adding a simple piece of code as explained on [Pagefind documentation](https://pagefind.app/docs/ui-usage/).
+This is done by adding a simple piece of code as explained on [Pagefind documentation](https://pagefind.app/docs/ui-usage/).
 Pagefind comes with a css file, but this was not added as we want to use our own styles.

 ```html
   <div id="searchdiv" class="search"></div>